HR/Crypter/readme.md

 </p>
 <br>

-> Encrypt unlimited bits; remember only a bit.
+> Encrypt unlimited bits.
+Remember only a bit.

 **Crypter** is an innovative, convenient and secure cross-platform crypto app that simplifies secure password generation and management by requiring you to